MadarsD/MadarsD/README.md

 🎉 Software Developer with a background in Biology and Biotechnology related work fields.

-🎉 Learning new skills, solving problems and shaping skill-set I already have is great, but to cool down my brain I love to spend time in nature ⛳ 🚣 ⛺!
+🍊 Learning new skills, solving problems and shaping skill-set I already have is great, but to cool down my brain I love to spend time in nature ⛳ 🚣 ⛺!

 🎉 My Tech Stack:

-JAVA,
+JAVA /n,
 Spring Boot (Maven&Gradle),
 Unit Testing,
 TDD,